joloev/katacoda-scenarios/rust-docker/step4.md

 `EXPOSE 7878`{{execute}}

-Here is an explanation of what a typical Dockerfile requires:
+Each line of the Dockerfile is described below.

 `FROM`, aka the Docker image.
+This is the parent or base image which our customized image will be built upon.
-**A note on rust:latest**: You usually don't want to use tag latest but Rust is backward compatible.
+A note on **rust:latest**: You usually don't want to use the tag *latest*, but Rust is backward compatible.

 `WORKDIR` is NOT necessary.
 The system assumes that we are in the current folder.
-This is the standard idiom for basically every CLI tool.
+This sets the working directory for the image where the following commands like RUN, CMD, etc.. will be executed.

 `RUN` cargo install --path ., as per the Docker hub documentation

-`CMD` ["server_devops"]: this will come as a command line argument.
+`CMD` ["server_devops"]: specifies that the command server_devops should be executed when running a container.

-`EXPOSE 7878`: means server will listen on port `7878`
+`EXPOSE 7878`: means server will listen on port `7878`.